Auction Marketing: What to Say (and What Not to Say)

 Put It Into Practice

-Combine these messaging best practices with a solid promotion timeline so you know when to post and what to say at each stage.
+Combine these messaging best practices with a solid promotion timeline and a full charity auction promotion calendar so you know when to post and what to say at each stage.

 Frequently asked questions